-According to Judge Montgomery, an idea requiring the cooperation of governmental agencies might seem foreign elsewhere, but not in Franklin County.
+According to Montgomery, an idea requiring the cooperation of what may be construed as competing governmental agencies might seem foreign elsewhere, but not in Franklin County.
 "People here tend to work together, not against one another" and that mutual vision made the task of creating the GSB that much easier, the judge says.

-Once his partners were in place, the Judge's vision next required a change in state law.
+Once his partners were in place, Montgomery's vision next required a change in state law.
 With the assistance of Ohio State Senator Jim Hughes, whose constituents are Franklin County residents, legislation was approved in September 2014 that allowed Franklin County to create the GSB.

-Judge Montgomery and the GSB have been the recipients of awards and accolades as the program continues on its successful path.
-For example, this past April, the Columbus Foundation, among the top ten local foundations in the United States, established a program designed to increase services for indigent wards of the Franklin County Probate Court
+Royer and Morison sing the praises of the GSB.
+They agree that wards who would not have someone competent to act as their guardian are enjoying improved conditions and better lives under the auspices of the GSB.
+Meanwhile, Montgomery and the GSB have been the recipients of awards and accolades as the program continues on its successful path.
+For example, this past April, the Columbus Foundation, among the top ten local foundations in the United States, established a program designed to increase services for indigent wards of the Franklin County Probate Court.